- Can I pass my CA Final Exams while working a full-time job?

 I had broken down the entire syllabus into small targets.
 I had read somewhere – Failing to plan is planning to fail.
 I implemented this in the truest sense.

 Each and every subject and topic was bifurcated and ABC Analysis was done.
-“A” being most important and “C” is the least important.
+“A” is the most important and “C” is the least important.

 I also went through the questions of the past eight exams.